Tips to Avoid Christmas Shopping Pains

 You ignore it and keep going.
 Work isn’t going to do itself, and you’ve still got Christmas shopping to do.
 You think maybe you overexerted yourself, and just need to take a rest once all this is done.
 Right now, you have so much to do, you can’t possibly stop – you can recover during the holiday, right?

 Unfortunately, that is not the case.
 These are the kinds of problems people ignore too easily, but they all too often lead to big trouble later.
-If you take care of yourself now with a deep tissue massage, you might save weeks or even months of recovery.
+If you take care of yourself now with a deep tissue massage, from a Registered Massage Therapist you might save weeks or even months of recovery.

 Neglecting your body’s warning signs of overuse and stress can turn your healthy body into one which is suffering.
 What was once an enjoyable evening Christmas shopping around Vancouver for your loved ones becomes an arduous task.